Perry Behavioral Health Choices Inc

 Perry Behavioral Health Choices Inc - New Lexington, OH

-Perry Behavioral Health Choices Inc is an addiction and mental health rehab center located at 221 North Main Street in the 43764 zip code in New Lexington, OH.
+Perry Behavioral Health Choices Inc is a mental health and substance abuse treatment center located at 221 North Main Street in the 43764 zip code in New Lexington, OH.
 It is operated by a private non-profit organization.
-Perry Behavioral Health Choices Inc provides administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Perry Behavioral Health Choices Inc include rational emotive behavioral therapy, motivational interviewing and matrix model.
-Perry Behavioral Health Choices Inc provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment services.
-It also provides inpatient treatment for dual diagnosis, sober living and residential substance use treatment.
+Perry Behavioral Health Choices Inc provides naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Perry Behavioral Health Choices Inc include motivational interviewing, rational emotive behavioral therapy and motivational incentives.
+Perry Behavioral Health Choices Inc provides regular outpatient treatment, outpatient rehab and intensive outpatient treatment.
+It also provides residential substance abuse treatment, inpatient dual diagnosis treatment and sober living.
 Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.

 Address: 221 North Main Street, New Lexington, OH 43764